thnikk/pybar/readme.md

 ### Goals
 There are still some things missing, including:
-- [ ] Implement system tray
+- [ ] ~~Implement system tray~~
-- [ ] Allow differently configured bars for different monitors.
+    - I don't like trays and would like for there to be no need for one.
+Some programs require a tray, so I would like to split this into a separate project that pybar can interface with.
+Ideally, pybar would show the number of active tray icons and have a widget for accessing icons, but a separate daemon would be running.
 - [x] Configurable bar position
     - Only top and bottom allowed
-    - [ ] Draw widgets in the correct orientation when on top
+    - [x] Draw widgets in the correct orientation when on top
-- [ ] Dynamically redraw widgets
+- [ ] Allow differently configured bars for different monitors.

 ### Installation
 As pybar is still under very active development, I haven't looked into packaging yet.
 For now, you can: